wp-plugins/abdul-wp-plugin/readme.txt

 Tested up to: 3.0

 == Description ==
-ABDUL is an Information broker system providing any real-time information which user want to know, such as exchange rate, gold price, oil price, forecast and traffic information
+ABDUL is Thai Chatter Bot providing any information from internet.
+He works as an information broker.
+To ask him for everything you want to know

 == Installation ==
 1. download the file